“Are you taking your vitamin D”?

 Unfortunately, most surveys show that it is really difficult to acquire the daily requirement for vitamin D through diet only.

-In a recent study (Danskernes Kostvaner 2011-2015), many Danes’ vitamin D intake through their diet was much lower than the recommended 10 micrograms a day, with about one third of the population’s intake through their diet at about 3.3 micrograms and a general average of the total population at about 4.8 micrograms.
+The latest available study (Danskernes Kostvaner 2011-2015) showed that many Danes’ vitamin D intake through their diet was much lower than the recommended 10 micrograms a day, with about one third of the population’s intake through their diet at about 3.3 micrograms and a general average of the total population at about 4.8 micrograms.

 In this research, accessing the effect of intake through sunlight was not measured; however, it does show how difficult it is to obtain the needed levels of vitamin D through the diet.